w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 Support CRUD (Create, Read, Update, Delete) operations with versions

-E.g., on AWS (PUT, GET, DELETE), what about update?
+For example, on AWS (PUT, GET, DELETE), what about updating?

 :::: {.columns}
 ::: {.column width=33%}